 - It's Included:

-- Roundtrip airfare between Bangkok and Phnom Penh, Cambodia
+- Roundtrip airfare between Ho Chi Minh City and Phnom Penh, Cambodia

-- Accommodations for 1 night in Bangkok, 2 nights in Phnom Penh, and 3 nights in Siem Reap
+- Accommodations for 2 nights in Phnom Penh, 3 nights in Siem Reap, and 1 night in Bangkok

 - 7 small group activities